wulms/BiDirect_BIDS_Converter/README.md

 > Rscript --vanilla /home/niklas/start_BIDS-ConverteR.R /home/niklas/BiDirect_study_data

 - Follow the statements of the script
 - edit the files.
 Please use LibreOffice for native support.
-Microsoft Excel has some issues in parsing the csv into spreadsheets and depends on local language and delimiter settings.
+Microsoft Excel interprets input data already instead on relying on the csv structure.
+So it has some problems in parsing the csv into spreadsheets and depends on local language and delimiter settings.
+There are settings on your system, that would enable the support of Excel on your computer.
+[Click on the link](https://support.ecwid.com/hc/en-us/articles/207100869-Import-export-CSV-files-to-Excel)
   - user/settings/lut_study_info.csv - you need an exact match of the subject and group regex
   - user/settings/lut_sessions.csv - name your sessions
   - user/settings/lut_sequences.csv - name your sequences to BIDS.
 Please look into the BIDS specifications for further information on valid filenames.